sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 grand mean µ\ :sub:`..` if we are using Helmert contrasts.
 Compare this to treatment contrasts, in which the intercept term corresponds to the group mean for the baseline category.
 This property can be very useful in some situations.
-It doesn’t matter very much if you have a balanced design, which we’ve been assuming so far, but it will turn out to be important later when we consider unbalanced designs in section :doc:`Ch14_ANOVA2_11`.
-In fact, the main reason why I’ve even bothered to include this section is that contrasts become important if you want to understand unbalanced ANOVA.
+It does not matter very much if you have a balanced design, which we have been assuming so far, but it will turn out to be important later when we consider unbalanced designs in section :doc:`Ch14_ANOVA2_11`.
+In fact, the main reason why I have even bothered to include this section is that contrasts become important if you want to understand unbalanced ANOVA.

 Sum to zero contrasts